What is Gradle?

 Gradle is an Opensource build automation tool to build and run the projects in Android and java based on projects.

 - Incremental builds Gradle considers the last modified files and last build and only builds with modified files thus improving performance.

 The Gradle tool can be downloaded from here.
 You can check my other post below to check whether Gradle is installed or not.

 The Gradle download can be from a binary form or a complete form.

 There are a lot of differences between Gradle and Maven.

-You can check other article difference between gradle and maven
+You can check another article difference between Gradle and maven

 Gradle plugins are useful to add extra functionality for tasks, dependency, and configuration values.